puppetlabs/pe_tech_check/README.md

 #### Using Bolt

-Bolt is the preffered installation and execution method and can be used either on the master or another machine with connectivity to the master.
-Firstly, follow the instructions for [installing Bolt](https://puppet.com/docs/bolt/latest/bolt_installing.html).
-PE customers are *strongly* encouraged to follow the note about directly installing the package if installing on a PE node.
+Bolt is the preferred installation and execution method and can be used either on the master or another machine with connectivity to the master.
+Firstly, follow the instruction for [installing Bolt](https://puppet.com/docs/bolt/latest/bolt_installing.html).
+Users are *strongly* encouraged to follow the note about directly installing the package if installing on a PE node.

 The following block of code will create a Boltdir under the logged in user's home directory and set up the module: